Betty Willsher: Writings and graveyard research

-Willsher published her first book in 1959 and a dozen more would follow over the years, writing and publishing her final book aged 95, just two years before she died.
+Willsher published her first book in 1959, and a dozen more followed over the years; she wrote and published her final book at the age of 95, just two years before she died.

 Her early books were intended either for young children or those that care for, raise and educate young children.
 In the introduction to her 1964 book, The Flying Jacket, Willsher clearly described the motivation behind and purpose of her book "Let’s not underestimate the appeal of nonsense, the delight of laughter, the fostering of a sense of humour!"

 Beginning in 1978, she wrote, co-authored and edited a series of books on Scotland's graveyards, drawing considerable attention to these much-neglected historic sites.
 She took special interest in trades symbols and Green Men.
 Probably her most famous work, Understanding Scottish Graveyards, ran to 20 editions by 2006.

 Willsher curated exhibitions of her photographs and would visit heritage groups and societies across the country and overseas to share her accumulated knowledge of these monuments and sites.
 In June 1993 she delivered a lecture on Scotland's graveyards to the 16th Annual Conference of the Association for Gravestone Studies at Connecticut College in New London.

 Interviewing Willsher about her life and works for The Scotsman in 1996, following the recent publication of Scottish Epitaphs and Images from Scottish Graveyards, journalist Judith Woods was taken by the "evangelical enthusiasm for the emblems of death and the accompanying words which cast an epigrammatic light on mortality as it was perceived in centuries past" that infused Willsher's writing on graveyards.

 Willsher told the journalist that her passion for the subject came "from a passion for archaeology rather than any religious perspective" adding:

 "I was fascinated by the whole subject, I found the 17th and 18th-century carved stones in Scotland were better than any other country I have visited.
 They are carved on both sides, they are very ornate and they have a wider range of emblems.
 There isn't the same variation in England."

 The precarious condition of many of Scotland's graveyards and the monuments therein was a primary motivation for Willsher's research, telling Woods:

 "I think it's really important that people record their local graveyards and take photographs of the stones before they are lost to us, which I think they will be in the next 50 years.”